HAVING TROUBLE GETTING THROUGH ON OUR MAIN NUMBER ABOVE?

 $255.00

 Extremely unique design: the head is offset an inch behind the handle, for better tool ergonomics.
 This really does make it more comfortable to use!
 Tempered steel tines, nice long handle with oversized T-Grip at top that you can get two hands on.
-This is the strongest wooden-handled fork we have…it withstood the acid test in our Sun-baked Kentucky lawn in the drought of Summer 2012, with our ex-NFL (no, I am not kidding!) sales manager Chris TRYING to break it!!
+This is the strongest digging fork we have, due to the “I-beam” style attachment of the handle socket to the fork itself (the weak point in most digging forks!)

 These American-made shovels are unique in that they offer a narrow head for easy penetration, and a WIDE step, so the effort required for using these shovels is very low.
 Tempered High-carbon/Manganese steel heads, reinforced fiberglass handles with a UV-inhibitor for long life.
-VERY popular for women, because of their light weight and ease of use!
+VERY popular for women, because of their light weight and ease of use.
+(But don’t worry…Men can use them just fine, too!)

 SH Spade-D (with D-grip handle)